Total World Tour

-Total World Tour is the fifth concert tour by English recording artist Joss Stone.
-The tour lasted 6 years, with Stone expressing her intent to play in every country on Earth, and mostly succeeded in her goal, even reaching countries such as North Korea, Yemen and Iraq.
+The Total World Tour was the fifth concert tour by English recording artist Joss Stone.
+The tour lasted 6 years, with Stone expressing her intent to play in every country on Earth, and mostly succeeded in her goal, even reaching countries such as North Korea, Yemen, and Iraq.
+For this achievement, she was the first artist to receive the World Tour Certification.
 It began in Casablanca, Morocco on 29 March 2014, and ended prematurely in Barcelona, Spain on 3 July 2019.
-The tour would've ended on 4 July 2019 in Kish Island, Iran, but upon entry to the country, Stone was deported, as authorities believed her concert would be public.
+The tour would have ended on 4 July 2019 in Kish Island, Iran, but upon entry to the country, Stone was deported, as authorities believed her concert would be public.

 Along with the concerts, on each day of the tour, Stone met and sang with local musicians and volunteered with local charities.
 To respect the culture, Stone wore a hijab when visiting various Middle Eastern countries, even when it wasn't legally required.
 In order to perform in Syria, Stone crossed into the country illegally.
-American India Arie joined as a support act for the first Oceania leg.
+The tour featured various local and international support acts in each country.
+For example, American India Arie joined as a support act for the first Oceania leg.